jackyruth/jackyruth.github.io/design/template_html.md

 2. Use jquery javascript and keep the *.html* extension [StackOverflow](https://stackoverflow.com/questions/34238131/how-to-separate-html-text-file-into-multiple-files)

 3. Makefiles and Python Scripts to automate the manual labour of changing every html file.

-This is messy and prone to error so no thanks
+After a hour or two of looking around, there doesn't appear to be an easy way to do this without using server-side logic.
+Way number 2 only seems to work for dividing up the body and not the header.

+So Python Scripts it is.

+#### 'update_template.py'

+In **scripts**, *update_template.py* python script automatically traverses and updates relevant html files with the altered *template_code.html* .
+It does this by replacing the code of each relevant html file with the altered code in *template_code.html* It uses **<!-- Page Header -->** and **<!-- Footer -->** to let the script know that it should replace the code above and below respectively.

+Another useful feature is to check that the part above the Page Header and Below the Footer are the same.
+This allows me to debug faster.
+Although it means that the top and bottom of every html file must be the same.
+All the relevant html files are listed in the **metadata** folder under *list_of_html.txt*.